ShwethalT/cs131/a2/README.md

 Case 3 - If there are any duplicates, the terminal output is pasted below.
 The command retains or removes files based on user's choice of either y or n.

 [shwethalsu24@sjsu a2]$ ./dupe.sh

-Enter directory to search for duplicate files: test
+Enter directory to search for duplicate files:

+test

-Duplicate file found: /mnt/scratch/shwethalsu24/cs131/a2/test/test2/r.txt (Origi                                                                                                             nal file: /mnt/scratch/shwethalsu24/cs131/a2/test/q.txt)
+Duplicate file found: /mnt/scratch/shwethalsu24/cs131/a2/test/test2/r.txt (Original file: /mnt/scratch/shwethalsu24/cs131/a2/test/q.txt)

-Do you want to delete the duplicate file? (y/n): n
+Do you want to delete the duplicate file? (y/n):

+n

 Skipped file: /mnt/scratch/shwethalsu24/cs131/a2/test/test2/r.txt

 Duplicates check completed.

 5. IMPROVEMENTS: Presently, this script is compatible with .txt files.
 Future work involves incorporating other formats of files like .csv files if possible.